 Collaborative Law

-At the outset of the process, both parties commit to resolving their issues without going to Court.
-If the process breaks down then the agreements must be torn up and you have to begin again, as if you hadn’t embarked on it, also instructing new solicitors (and also sign an agreement to this effect).
+At the outset of the process, both parties commit to resolving the issues without going to Court.
+If the process breaks down then you have to begin again, using a different process and instructing new solicitors.

-Collaborative lawyers must undergo specialist training in order to participate in the process.
 If collaborative law is the right approach for you, then it can be hugely effective, dynamic, quick, empowering and flexible.
-We have a team of trained collaborative lawyers and our innovative approach in working together with a like-minded firm, Stephens Scown, makes collaborative law an attractive option for many of our clients.
+We have a team of trained collaborative lawyers and the innovative approach in working together makes collaborative law an attractive option for many of our clients.

 How does the collaborative law process work?

-Once it has been decided that the collaborative approach is the right way forward, a four way meeting is arranged between the parties and their respective lawyers.
-An agenda of issues the parties feel are important can be agreed and drawn up in advance and worked through during the meetings.
+Once it has been decided that the collaborative approach is the way forward, you will meet with your lawyer to talk about what to expect from the process.
+A “four way” meeting is arranged between the parties and their respective lawyers.
+An agenda of issues the parties feel are important can be agreed and drawn up in advance and worked through during a series of meetings, which may also involve other professionals (if you have chosen to involve them).

 How long does the collaborative law process take?